mihi-tr/openspending-stackedbar/README.md

-Sankey Diagrams for OpenSpending
+Stackedbar charts for for OpenSpending
 ================================

-This is a d3 based visualizations of Sankey diagrams for OpenSpending.
+This is a d3 based visualizations of Stacked Bar Charts OpenSpending.

 How to do
 ---------